Description

 Risk and Exploitability

-No public exploit or documented attacks are currently known, and the EPSS score is undefined.
+CVSS score of 5.5 indicates moderate severity; no public exploit or documented attacks are currently known, and the EPSS score is < 1%, indicating a very low exploitation probability.
 The defect does not expose remote code execution, but a local attacker with the ability to initiate PCI device removal could force a kernel deadlock.
+The likely attack vector is a user or privileged process that can trigger the removal of a PCI device, leading to the failure path.
 Because the failure path requires a specific kernel function to fail during page insertion, exploitation is unlikely unless additional vulnerabilities allowing arbitrary kernel writes exist.
 The KEV catalog does not list this CVE, so it is not known to have active exploitation in the wild.

 Remediation